whugitresearch/ICSE-2019-Submission-Supplementary-Materials/README.md

 We showed boxplot of indicators (Section V-A) in statistical results.pptx.

 We showed detailed results of Logistic regression results (TABLE VIII-note) in Logistic_regression_results.pptx.

+We showed actual dataset used in our study in actual_dataset.csv.